Spirituality

 If you've never read the Gita, I hope you do one day.
 It's beautiful.

-Before I move on, I'd love to share one of my favorite spiritual poems by Max Ehrmann.
-(My other adored spiritual poets are Rilkeespecially the Duino Elegies—Rumi, and Kabir.)
+Before moving on, I'd like to share one of my favorite spiritual poems by Max Ehrmann.
+My other adored spiritual poets are Rilke—especially the Duino Elegies—Rumi, and Kabir.

-And here is one of my favorite panels from the apocalypse tapestry in Angers, France.
-It depicts John, symbolically eating the Word of God (as written in the Book of Revelations.)
+And here is one of my favorite panels from the Apocalypse Tapestry in Angers, France.
+It depicts John symbolically consuming the Word of God, as described in the Book of Revelations.
 They were some hard truths to swallow, but he went for it...

 “I saw the angel in the marble and carved until I set him free.”